tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 at all, for you see the snow was soft and light, and Dani dearly loved to dig in it.
 In a few minutes she had made a wee hole through which she could peep up at jolly, round Mr. Sun.
-In a few minutes more she had made it big enough to put her head out. she looked ther way and she looked that way.
-Far, far off on the top of a tree he could see old Roughleg the Hawk, but she was so far away that Dani didn't fear him at all.
+In a few minutes more she had made it big enough to put her head out.
+She looked this way and she looked that way.
+Far, far off on the top of a tree she could see old Roughleg the Hawk, but she was so far away that Dani didn't fear her at all.

 "I don't see anything or anybody to be afraid of," said Dani and poked her head out a little farther.

-Then she sat and studied everything around him a long, long time.
+Then she sat and studied everything around her a long, long time.
 It was a beautiful white world, a very beautiful white world.
 Everything was so white and pure and beautiful that it didn't seem possible that harm or danger for anyone could even be thought of.